If there is one writer in English whose name can be uttered with Shakespeare’s, it is Carlyle.

 (Democracy here appears as simply a mechanism for controlling subjects by deluding them into believing that they control the entire enterprise, a pretense which cannot be maintained in the context of serfdom or slavery.
 In this role it is certainly unnecessary, as physical enforcement technologies are quite sufficient.
 The mind-control state is obsolete.)

 In all these relationships, the structure of obligation is the same.
 The subject, serf, or slave is obliged to obey the government, lord, or master, and work for the benefit of same.
 In return, the government, lord or master must care for and guide the subject, serf, or slave.
 We see these same relationship parameters emerging whether the relationship of domination originates as a hereditary obligation, or as a voluntary obligation, or in a state outside law such as the state of the newly captured prisoner (the traditional origin of slave status in most eras).
-This is a pretty good clue that this structure is one to which humans are biologically adapted.
+This is a pretty good clue that this type of bidirectional hierarchical structure is one to which humans are biologically adapted.

-A person makes a good slave if he is loyal, patient, and not exceptionally bright or stubborn.
+From Carlyle’s point of view, a person makes a good slave if he is loyal, patient, and not exceptionally bright or stubborn.
 But even great intelligence is not necessarily a bar to a good experience in slavery, as the experience of many Greek slave philosophers, such as Epictetus, shows.
 A slave must carry the unique burden of personal dependency and obedience, which we are all used to expressing only toward impersonal government agencies.

 One typically does not experience emotional bonds with, say, the IRS.
 Unless they are bonds of hate.
-There is nonetheless an emotional bond with Washington as a whole, a sense of being part of the team that is your owner and its other subjects.
+There is nonetheless an emotional bond with Washington as a whole, a sense of being part of the team that is your owner and owner of its other subjects.
 All psychologically normal subjects, serfs, or slaves feel this, so long as their government, lord or master is both sane and competent.
 Otherwise, any derangement may occur.
 Of course, the smaller the group, the more intense the feelings—for better or for worse.
 But in general, the normal case is real affection on both sides.

 Moreover, just because the relationship of slavery or serfdom is personal by default, does not imply that it cannot be made impersonal, like the relationship of subject to government.
 If the client is not one of Aristotle’s natural slaves, has an IQ over 90, is an adult, and can provide his or her own personal guidance, the subject–government relationship may be a better fit.
 The master may maximize his economic benefit by simply allowing the slave to negotiate his own employment and living arrangements, and taxing him.
 Thus the parallel reemerges.